BND Hamburger Icon

 If you are interested in mentorship, check out our articles on how to find a mentor and how to be a good mentor.

-According to Deborah Cohan, professor of sociology at the University of South Carolina Beaufort and author of Welcome to Wherever We Are, if an employee comes out to you as LGBTQ, they are trusting you not to judge or mistreat them.
+According to Deborah Cohan, a professor of sociology at the University of South Carolina Beaufort, if an employee comes out to you, they are trusting you not to judge or mistreat them.
 They are counting on you to respond respectfully.

 She added that the best way to respond is by simply listening, remaining present, validating that employee, and remembering the courage it might have taken them to speak their truth.

-“It is not OK to out a colleague [or employee] in the workplace without their permission,” Price said.
+“It is not OK to out a colleague [or employee] in the workplace without their permission,” said Mandy Price, co-founder and CEO of Kanarys, a platform that helps organizations build more inclusive work cultures.
 “If a colleague confides in you about their sexuality and gender identity, feel free to ask them how you can support them, whether it is in private or in public.”

 Coming out is a process, and it is the individual’s decision whom to inform and when.
 Everyone deserves to have their privacy respected.
 It’s also worth remembering that no two employees are the same.